logantsai/markdown-cv/index.md

 ### __Armor Training Command__ `2015.3 - 2016.2`
 - Mandatory Military Service

-## Job Objective
->- Andoir/HAL framework: <br />
-After porting driver, hoping that I could implement corresponding program to access driver.
-Many useful IPC I learend but not practiced in actual project.

->- Linux kernel framework: <br />
->Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK
->architecture.
-I want to implement or touch new architecture which never face.

->- Java/Python: <br />
-Between reading the answer of leetcode test, I learned much new language feature and tried to taste it in actual project.

 ## Education
 ### __National Taiwan University of Science and Technology__ `2012.9 - 2015.2`
 ```